Application of three-body stability to globular clusters: I. The stability radius: Application to globular clusters and approximating the stability radius

-The fraction of unstable orbits after averaging over the relative inclination and eccentricities of stellar orbits within a cluster, as determined by \reqOne{gc_funs_inc}, is shown in Figure~\ref{gc_Funstable_eout} (a) to (c) for $e_o = 0.2$, 0.5 and 0.8 respectively. {\it The dashed vertical line in this figure again indicates the lowest $\sigma$ value where the fraction of unstable orbits drops beneath 10\% ($\sigma_u$)}.
-The dotted lines indicate $\sigma_{min}$, the lowest $\sigma$ value for which $f_{unstable} < 0.95$, and $\sigma_{max}$, the highest $\sigma$ value for which $f_{unstable} > 0.05$.
+In practice both equations~(\ref{gc_funs_coplanar}) and~(\ref{gc_funs_inc}) are calculated numerically using a resolution of $\Delta e_i = 0.005$, $\Delta_I = 10\deg$ and $\Delta \sigma = 0.05$.
+The fraction of unstable orbits after averaging over the relative inclination and eccentricities of stellar orbits within a cluster, as determined by \reqOne{gc_funs_inc}, is shown in Figure~\ref{gc_Funstable_eout} (a), (b) and (c) for $e_o = 0.2$, 0.5 and 0.8 respectively.